-We have recently completed a succesful volunteer project called 'Building Bridges', ‘Building Bridges’ was an inter-generational volunteer project that targeted young unemployed people in Manchester.
+We’ve recently completed a successful volunteer project called ‘Building Bridges’, ‘Building Bridges’ was an inter-generational volunteer project that targeted young unemployed people in Manchester.
 The project ran from July 2012 to April 2013.

 The project recruited young unemployed people to work alongside the Museum’s current volunteers to develop new skills and gain confidence working with the public.
 New young volunteers ‘buddied-up’ with older volunteers and were trained to work in the Museum shop, guide visitors around the Museum and work in the Museum garden.

 - 10 young unemployed people were recruited to the museum.
 20% of the participants were long term unemployed and all were looking for new skills, experiences and training to help them find employment.

 - 6 young people successfully completed a diploma in employability with additional customer service modules.
 This training was run in partnership with Salford College who funded and accredited the qualifications.

 - In-house training courses were run for 6 more young people to teach them about the history of the Jewish community, the museum itself and communication skills.